QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 The first and probably the most important building block of FRP is the event stream.
 An event stream is a representation of a time-based series of discrete events.
 You could think of it as a channel that you subscribe to in order to be notified about events in your program.
 Events in the stream can happen at any time.
 Unlike traditional events (such as those provided by the browser or jQuery), the power of event streams is that they can be merged, filtered or transformed in any number of ways before you handle the events they convey.

 So let's create our first event stream.
 I'm going to shamelessly borrow the idea used by Sam in his presentation, of listening to update events in Wikipedia.
 Sam has very kindly deployed a web socket to the Heroku dev center which publishes Wikipedia update events.
-We shall connect to this web socket, then build an event stream on top of it.
+We'll connect to this web socket, then build an event stream on top of it.

 {% highlight javascript %}
 // Create our websocket to get wiki updates